Ernst Heinrich Philipp August Haeckel (February 16, 1834 – 1919) was a philosopher, professor, physician, naturalist, biologist and artist.

 The “European War” became known as “The Great War”, and it was not until 1931, with the beginning realization that another global war might be possible, that there is any other recorded use of the term “First World War”.

 He was one of the first to consider psychology as a branch of physiology.
-His chief interests lay in evolution and life development processes in general, including development of nonrandom form, which culminated in the beautifully illustrated art forms of nature.
+His chief interests lay in evolution and life development processes in general, including development of nonrandom form, which culminated in the beautifully illustrated “Art Forms in Nature”.

-Although Haeckel’s ideas are important to the history of evolutionary theory, and he was a competent invertebrate anatomist most famous for his work many speculative concepts that he championed are now considered incorrect but still he has been admired greatly for his work.
+Although Haeckel’s ideas are important to the history of evolutionary theory; he was a competent invertebrate anatomist most famous for his work, many speculative concepts that he championed are now considered incorrect but still he has been admired greatly for his contributions.

-Haeckel died on Aug.
-9, 1919, Germany, leaving behind his great inventions for others to serve as a source of inspiration.
+Haeckel died on August 9th, 1919, in Germany, leaving behind his great inventions for others to serve as a source of inspiration.